chengjiagan/microless/kuberesolver/README.md

 # kuberesolver

+Note from Microless:
+We modify kuberesolver to achieve some features specifically for Microless.
+FYI, check the original kuberesolver repository [here](https://github.com/sercand/kuberesolver).

 A Grpc name resolver by using kubernetes API.
 It comes with a small ~250 LOC kubernetes client to find service endpoints.
 Therefore it won't bloat your binaries.